There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

-" If I walk with two other men, each of them will serve as my teacher.
+" If I walk with two other men, they will serve as my teacher.
 I will pick out the good points of the one and imitate them, and the bad points of the other and correct them in myself."

 Confucius (551 BC – 479 BC) was a Chinese teacher, politician, and philosopher.
 By Simran Khurana (Updated March 18, 2017)

-Nutritional sciences are based on principles of life sciences and exact sciences, but they are one of the sciences with the most controversial issues.
-This is due to many explanatory variables and a high correlation between the various variables, such as a healthy diet and lifestyle.
-Despite the extensive knowledge on the subject, you will find completely opposing opinions that make it difficult for the general public to understand the healthiest and most recommended diet.
+Despite the extensive nutrition knowledge, opposing opinions make it difficult for the general public to understand the healthiest and most recommended diet.
 The food and beverage industry is not interested in funding research that could harm sales and profitability.
 The ambiguity on many issues mainly harms the general public, especially the weaker sections that consume industrialized and processed food.

 Is maintaining good health binding in so many categories of diets?
 (The answer is "No.")